- Home

 Eligibility

-- Has approval of his/her supervisor to participate
+• Has the approval of their supervisor to participate

-RCC strongly recommends that FCC participants currently manage, or plan to manage, federal contracts.
-The FCC certification is not a job requirement for any Duke Human Resources job classifications.
+OERAF strongly recommends that FCC participants currently manage, or plan to manage, federal contracts.
+The FCC certification is not required for any Duke Human Resources job classifications.

 Application Process